nzakas/understandinges6/manuscript/03-Functions.md

 console.log(typeof doSomething);
 ```

-Here, code execution stops when `typeof doSomething` is executed because the `let` statement hasn't been executed yet.
+Here, code execution stops when `typeof doSomething` is executed because the `let` statement hasn't been executed yet and so `doSomething()` is in the TDZ.

 Whether you want to use block level functions or `let` expressions depends on whether or not you want the hoisting behavior.